realworldocaml/book/en/compiler-output-formats.md

 ### The untyped lambda form

-Once OCaml gets to the typed AST phase, it begins eliminating all the static type information into a simpler intermediate *lambda form*.
-The lambda form discards all the modules and objects, replacing them with simpler records and function pointers instead.
-Pattern matches are also compiled into table automata that are highly optimized jump tables for the particular type.
+Once OCaml gets past the typed AST, it eliminates all the static type information into a simpler intermediate *lambda form*.
+This discards all the modules and objects, replacing them direct references to values such as records and function pointers instead.
+Pattern matches are compiled into automata that are highly optimized for the particular type involved.

-It' possible to examine all this behaviour via an intermediate form that the compiler can output.
+It's possible to examine all this behaviour via another intermediate output from the compiler.
 Create a new `pattern.ml` file alongside the previous `typedef.ml`.

 ```ocaml